Rahov/spice/README.md

-# spice
+# a spice on rice
-A helpful personalised guide for my Arch Linux
+This is where I keep my Arch Linux stuff so I don't forget how to work the system.

+Includes:

+1. Installation guide
+2. Packages
+3. .configs
+4. etc.

 ![desktop preview](preview.png)

-## To-Do

-1. i3 Lock screen setup
-2. How to stop multi-window closing?